Thorlabs/Light_Analysis_Examples/C++/BP209 2D Output/README.md

     - In Windows System, right-click on 'This PC', then press on 'Properties'.
 Then press on 'Advanced system settings'.
 A new window will open.
     - Click on 'Environmental Variable' from there.
 Another window will open.
     - In the "System variables' use the scroll bar and select 'Path'.
 Then click 'Edit'.
 Another window will open.
     - Click 'New' and 'Browse', then find the location of the Extracted OpenCV folder.
 There's a folder named 'bin' under **...\opencv\build\x64\vc16**, Please add the path of 'bin' to the 'Edit environment variable' then click 'OK' to finish the environmental Variables setting.
+4. Restart the computer.

 P.S.
 Recent Versions of OpenCV only provide 64-bit libs and dlls.
 To build a 32-bit version, please refer to the guides in https://docs.opencv.org/4.x/d3/d52/tutorial_windows_install.html

-### Link libraries with the Project
+### Link Libraries with the Project
 Guides written for this example is written with Microsoft's Visual Studio in mind.
 Other IDEs can be used, but instructions are not provided in this repository.
 1. Create a new VC++ project file or open the existing VC++ project file
 2. Link the OpenCV library with Microsoft's Visual Studio: